Ultimate Guide to the Barclays Assessment Centre: Prep & Tips

-Barclays have a fantastic reputation for developing their employees.
-As a result of this, they expect plenty in return and competition for places is fierce.
+Barclays has a fantastic reputation for developing their employees.
+As a result of this, they expect plenty in return, and competition for places is fierce.

 At the Barclays assessment centre you will have to perform in a rigorous set of assessment exercises.
 The exercises assess how well you are suited to Barclays and the role that you have applied for.

 It’s a tough and long day.
-As ever, your success rests on your ability to effectively prepare.
+As ever, your success rests on your ability to effectively prepare for your Barclay recruitment.
 (We’ll come onto that shortly.)

 The length of time that you will spend at the Barclays assessment centre can vary between half a day and up to two days.

 The exercises that you will be required to complete will differ depending on the role you have applied for.
-However, there are some core exercises which all candidates will face:
+However, there are some core exercises that all candidates will face: